Symmetry-induced fragmentation and dissipative time crystal: Implementing the tilted lattice model

 \section{Implementing the tilted lattice model}

-The tilted lattice model in the main text can be implemented using an atom-cavity hybrid setup, similar to the one in Ref.~\cite{Cavityskinsp}.
-As illustrated in Fig.~\ref{FigS2}, spinless fermions in a tilted one-dimensional lattice are coupled to a cavity.
+The tilted lattice model in the main text can be implemented using an atom-cavity hybrid setup, similar to the one in Ref.~\cite{Cavityskin}.
+As illustrated in Fig.~\ref{Fig6}, spinless fermions in a tilted one-dimensional lattice are coupled to a cavity.
 While the detuning $\delta$ between adjacent sites suppresses direct inter-site hopping, two Raman-processes are introduced to induce laser-assisted hopping.
 One of the Raman processes is assisted by the cavity field (red dashed arrow).
 Given a lossy cavity, dynamics of the fermions adiabatically follows that of the cavity field, and the fermions are effectively subject to a cavity-dependent dynamic gauge potential.
-An additional two-photon detuning $\Delta$ is introduced for both Raman processes, which is absent in Ref.~\cite{Cavityskinsp}.
+An additional two-photon detuning $\Delta$ is introduced for both Raman processes, which is absent in Ref.~\cite{Cavityskin}.
+Adiabatically eliminating the cavity field and taking the tight-binding approximation, the atomic density matrix $\rho$ is governed by the Lindblad master equation (with $\hbar=1$)